jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-practice-schema.md

 ### Fragment 11 'Trill-Like' Technique

-Both memory and execution of the right hand lower trill like structure is less than ideal yet.
+- Both memory and execution of the right hand lower trill like structure is less than ideal yet.
-The control over the trills at the end deserve some attention.
+- The control over the trills at the end deserve some attention.

 ### Fragments 12 - 14 'Before the End' Memory

-Just a little bit of memory problem here.
+- Just a little bit of memory problem here.
 Not a lot.
 Just a bit.

 ### Fragments 16a - 18 'Coda' Technique

-Eye movement seems to matter.
-That it is loud can influence accuracy.
+- Eye movement seems to matter.
+- That it is loud can influence accuracy.
-Awareness of where my body is seems weakened.
+- Awareness of where my body is seems weakened.

 #### Eyes 'Following'

-Sometimes I 'need' to focus my eyes on one part e.g. octave melody in left hand to hit them accurately.
+- Sometimes I 'need' to focus my eyes on one part e.g. octave melody in left hand to hit them accurately.

 #### Eyes 'Still'

-Other times I might be better off keeping my eyes still *evenly* on the entire piano keyboard (fragments 17a and 17b).
+- Other times I might be better off keeping my eyes still *evenly* on the entire piano keyboard (fragments 17a and 17b).

 #### Eyes

-Eye position seems part of technique here.
+- Eye position seems part of technique here.
 I have often ignored that, but separate focus on *senses* in piano technique seems appropriate.

 #### Other Senses

-There relying on other senses seems hard, but needed.
+- There relying on other senses seems hard, but needed.
-If there are black keys near this may even increase success of accuracy, because tactile sense can help.
+- If there are black keys near, this may even increase success of accuracy, because tactile sense can help.
-I think I have a fragment here, where eyes cannot look at keys litteraly, but also tactile sense is not helped much by differences in key sensation.
+- I think I have a fragment here, where eyes cannot look at keys litteraly, but also tactile sense is not helped much by differences in key sensation.

 #### Loud

-That it is loud can influence accuracy.
+- That it is loud can influence accuracy.
 Maybe try to pretend it's soft.
 Trying not try to be loud with *emotion* (that usually fails with me), but loud using dry *pressure* or *velocity*.
 Emotion being added to the wish to hear something.
 So taking away emotion's influence on body motion seems to matter a bit more when it is loud, and with these particular fragments.